CodePushGo/website/src/content/blog/en/best-practices-for-capacitor-code-sharing.md

 -   82% global success rate for updates
 -   Average download time of 114ms for a 5MB bundle [\[1\]](https://capgo.app/)

-> "We rolled out Capgo OTA updates in production for our user base of +5000.
-We're seeing very smooth operation almost all our users are up to date within minutes of the OTA being deployed to @Capgo." - colenso [\[1\]](https://capgo.app/)
+> "We rolled out CodePushGo OTA updates in production for our user base of +5000.
+We're seeing very smooth operation almost all our users are up to date within minutes of the OTA being deployed to @CodePushGo." - colenso [\[1\]](https://capgo.app/)

 Important OTA features to consider: